Heavy-Tailed Linear Bandits: Huber Regression with One-Pass Update: Discussion

 where $\Theta_* = [A; B]$, $z_t = [x_t; u_t]$ and the noise $w_t$ in each dimension is assumed to be sub-Gaussian.
 Then, they used a least squares estimator and leveraged the self-normalized concentration technique from linear bandit analysis~\citep{NIPS'11:AY-linear-bandits} to estimate $\Theta_*$ and provide finite-sample estimation error guarantees.

 As noted by \citet{CSM'23:control}, finite-sample guarantees for system identification under heavy-tailed noise remain an open challenge.
-Inspired by \citet{COLT'11:LQR}'s application of linear bandit techniques to sub-Gaussian cases, we believe methods from HvtLB can similarly benefit adaptive control in heavy-tailed settings.
+In light of \citet{COLT'11:LQR}'s application of linear bandit techniques to sub-Gaussian cases, we believe our method for HvtLB can be also benefit adaptive control in heavy-tailed settings.
 However, MOM methods are infeasible as the feature $z_t$, which includes the evolving state $x_t$, cannot be repeatedly sampled, and truncation-based methods rely on assumptions of bounded absolute moments for states, which may not hold.
-While adaptive Huber regression~\citep{arXiv'23:hvt-lb, NeurIPS'23:hvt-lb2} offers promising theoretical guarantees for heavy-tailed linear system identification, its computational inefficiency makes it unsuitable for adaptive control.
-In contrast, our proposed \hvtucb algorithm provides efficient, one-pass updates without additional assumptions and has the potential to deliver finite-sample guarantees for adaptive control under heavy-tailed noise.
+While adaptive Huber regression~\citep{TMLR'24:hvt-lb, NeurIPS'23:hvt-lb2} offers promising theoretical guarantees for heavy-tailed linear system identification, its computational inefficiency makes it unsuitable for adaptive control.
+In contrast, our proposed \hvtucb algorithm provides one-pass updates and has the potential to deliver finite-sample guarantees for adaptive control under heavy-tailed noise.